-Though the Food and Drug Administration did not approve Miralax for kids and is neither banned, it is always better to take your little one to the doctor when they have constipation or other issues instead of giving them the drug.
+Though the Food and Drug Administration did not approve Miralax for kids and is neither banned, it is always better to take your little one to the doctor when they have constipation or other digestive health issues instead of giving them the drug.
 The doctor will examine the symptoms and go through the medical history before prescribing the medicines with the right dosage.
 Although there are no serious side effects of the drug, stop giving it if you notice any unusual signs and symptoms and consult the medical professional.

 - Miralax is a stool softener that prevents constipation and helps in smooth bowel movement.